Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

-Finding the exact value of $\theta_{\circ}$ in the small-$d_{\circ}$ case appears intractable, as can be seen from Eq.~\eqref{eq:apxB.1}.
-Nevertheless, we may assume that the angle does not differ significantly from that given in Eq.~\eqref{eq:4.58}, with $l$ being replaced by $r_{H}/d_{\circ}$, so that $\theta_{\circ}$ reduces to the flat spacetime value when the mass is \enquote{scooped out} of the black hole at the same radius.
-In the limit $d_{\circ} \rightarrow \infty$, we obtain $\theta_{\circ} = \arctan{\sqrt{2}}$, in agreement with our previous assumption.
-Also, the last jet field line is anchored to the disk.
-Hence, we expect the flux function of the last field line to remain close to its flat spacetime counterpart when $d_{\circ}$ is not too close to the horizon, which in turn implies that $\theta_{\circ}$ is close to $\theta_{\circ}^{\text{flat}}$ in this case.
-A large deviation would otherwise imply that the black hole significantly alters the structure of the last field line in the region where the gravitational effect should be small.
-For instance, when $d_{\circ}$ is at the ISCO radius, $r = 6M$, the last field line angle according to our approximation is $\theta_{\circ} \approx 56.5^{\circ}$, and the flat spacetime counterpart is $\theta^{\text{flat}}_{\circ} \approx 57.4^{\circ}$.
-This approximation, however, breaks down when $d_{\circ}$ lies very close to the horizon, where the effects of the strong gravitational field become significant along the entire last jet field line.
+But the absence of a closed-form expression for the promoted magnetic flux expansions prevents us from deriving a general analytic expression for the angle $\theta_{\circ}$.
+We therefore rely exclusively on numerical computations to determine $\theta_{\circ}$.
+In Appendix~\ref{apx.C}, we describe the numerical scheme used to obtain the precise value of $\theta_{\circ}$ and show that $\theta_{\circ} = \arctan(\sqrt{2})$ in the limit $d_{\circ} \rightarrow \infty$, in agreement with our previous assumption.
+Moreover, the numerical computation shows that $\theta_{\circ}$ is close to $\theta_{\circ}^{\text{flat}}$ when $d_{\circ}$ is far from the horizon.
+The physical intuition behind this is that, since the last jet field line is also tied to the disk, the flux value of the last field line remains close to its flat-spacetime counterpart when $d_{\circ}$ is not close to the horizon.
+A large deviation would otherwise imply that the black hole significantly alters the structure of the last field line in a region where gravitational effects should be small.
+For instance, when $d_{\circ}$ is at the ISCO radius, $r = 6M$, the numerical approximation gives $\theta_{\circ} \approx 54.9^{\circ}$, while the flat-spacetime value using Eq.~\eqref{eq:4.63} is $\theta_{\circ}^{\text{flat}} \approx 56.5^{\circ}$.
+However, this approximation breaks down when $d_{\circ}$ approaches the horizon, where strong gravitational effects become significant along the entire last jet field line.

-We can use Eq.~\eqref{eq:4.55} to treat the angle at the horizon $\theta_{H}$ as a parameter labeling the field lines,
+We can use Eq.~\eqref{eq:4.60} to treat the angle at the horizon $\theta_{H}$ as a parameter labeling the field lines,

 where $x \equiv X/X_{H}$.
 Then, the Znajek horizon condition requires